 Instructions on how to add a new node to a cluster can be found in the section Create a Cluster.

-The Service Memory Quotas panel on the Settings screen of Couchbase Web Console lists all services running on the cluster, and specifies the memory allocation for each.
+The Memory Quotas panel on the General settings screen of Couchbase Web Console lists all services running on the cluster, and specifies the memory allocation for each.
 The panel is interactive, and allows the memory allocations to be changed and saved.
-If a modification attemptedly exceeds a permitted maximum or minimum, a notification of the error is displayed, and the modification is disallowed.
-See Cluster for further information.
+If a modification attemptedly exceeds a permitted minimum-required or maximum-available level, a notification of the error is displayed, and the modification is disallowed.

 |Service||Minimum Memory Quota (in MB)|